Specifying and Solving Robust Empirical Risk Minimization Problems Using CVXPY: Example

 \section{Example}

 We consider the problem of predicting nightly Airbnb rental prices in London, from different features such as coordinates, distance from city center, and neighborhood restaurant quality index.
 We will consider a simulated hypothetical case where we do not have full acess to the rentals' location.
 We will use robust regression to handle the uncertain location features.
 We can then use uncertainty sets for the unknown locations, allowing us to illustrate the ease of specifying RERM problems with our framework.
 This example is artificial, but does use real original data.
 We do not advocate using robust regression in particular for this problem; replacing each unknown location with a center of the uncertainty set performs nearly as well as the best robust regression method, and is much simpler.
+The code to reproduce this example is available at \begin{quote} \url{https://github.com/cvxgrp/rerm_code}. \end{quote}

 \paragraph{Data.} We begin with a curated dataset from London \cite{gyodi2021airbnb}, and remove rentals with prices exceeding 1000~Euros and those located more than 7~km from the city center, resulting in a dataset of 3400 rows and 20 columns.
 We then remove categorical features and randomly sub-sample to obtain a training set with 1000 data points and test data set with 500 data points.
 The training feature matrix is $X \in \reals^{1000 \times 9}$, with rows $x_i^T$.
 The first two columns of $X$ correspond to the longitude and latitude respectively.
 Our baseline predictor of rental price is a simple linear ordinary least squares (OLS) regression based on all~9 features.
 Its test RMS error is 138 euros.